Results 1 - 10

 of

-Ariadne: A secure on-demand routing protocol for ad hoc networks
+Ariadne: a secure on-demand routing protocol for ad hoc networks," in

 , 2002

 "...
-An ad hoc network is a group of wireless mobile computers (or nodes), in which individual nodes cooperate by forwarding packets for each other to allow nodes to communicate beyond direct wireless transmission range.
-Prior research in ad hoc networking has generally studied the routing problem in a n ..."
+Abstract An ad hoc network is a group of wireless mobile computers (or nodes), in which individual nodes cooperate by forwarding packets for each other to allow nodes to communicate beyond direct wireless transmission range.
+Prior research in ad hoc networking has generally studied the routing prob ..."

 Abstract